img 6024

 “She Needs a New Flux Capacitor, Sir…”

-So this Sansui AU-317 went to a local repairer, via her previous owner.
-The amp went in for presumably the same issues she came to me for – unlistenable distortion and DC offset that rendered the amplifier completely unusable.
-She went back to her previous owner with those same problems but minus all of her original high-quality capacitors and a new set of crappy ‘Suntan’ brand caps, driver devices and trimmer potentiometers installed for no reason.
+The amp went in for presumably the same issues she came to me for: unlistenable levels of distortion and DC offset that rendered the amplifier completely unusable.
+She was sent back with those same problems but minus all of her original high-quality capacitors and with a new set of crappy ‘Suntan’ brand caps, driver devices and trimmer potentiometers installed, at the owner’s expense.

 img 6004